- Health Professionals

 Let's Move - national campaign to solve the challenge of childhood obesity.

-The Healthy South Dakota Nutrition and Physical Activity Program is reflected in the Office of Health Promotion 2020 Strategic Map - the vision is that all South Dakotans will enjoy healthy lives free from the devastation of chronic diseases.
+The Healthy South Dakota Nutrition and Physical Activity Program is reflected in the Office of Chronic Disease Prevention and Health Promotion 2020 Strategic Map - the vision is that all South Dakotans will enjoy healthy lives free from the devastation of chronic diseases.

 Healthy South Dakota.gov!

 This web site was created to help South Dakotans become more physically active and eat healthier foods.
 Come back often for more credible health information and inspiration to “Live Better.
 Grow Stronger.“

 May is National Physical Fitness and Sports Month - start planning now

 KidsEatRight.org - has countless resources and a wide range of information about eating right

 South Dakota Game, Fish and Parks Fitness Passport Challenge - encourages you to get outdoors in SD parks

 The Midwest Dairy Council and the National Dairy Council have resources and videos showing how people with lactose intolerance can eat confidently, live fully and enjoy a lifetime of goodness with dairy foods they know and love.
 Check out the sites for helpful resources and information!